L0u1sss/TokTickIT/docs/lab-02/reviewer.md

 - Kept the three documented responsive viewports and core keyboard/label/focus/live-region accessibility checks while removing extra 320 px, 200% zoom, forced-colors, and reduced-motion acceptance gates.
 - Simplified Empty versus No Results to depend on whether search/filter criteria are active instead of requiring an additional unrestricted API probe.

 Status: the PR #20 documentation revisions are merged into `lab2-staging`.
-The PR #21 database correction is verified locally but still requires a final commit, push, and peer re-review.
+The PR #21 database implementation has been accepted by the peer reviewer; only the GitHub PR-description enum summary must be corrected before final approval.

 ## Pull Requests I reviewed for my partner